biocuration2023/biocuration2023.github.io/register.md

     Register Here
 </a>

+Please also note that this conference is fully in-person, i.e., we are not providing virtual attendance options.

 ## What's Included with Registration

 The registration fee covers:

-- Attendance at all sessions (including workshops)
+- In-person attendance at all sessions (including workshops)
 - Lunch on full conference days
 - Coffee/refreshments during breaks
 - Welcome and poster receptions